VladRoven/Qt-project-railway-station/README.md

 # QT project "Railway station"
-Project for course project in a university
+Project for a course project at the university